Wubbi/Librarian/README.md

 maintainInventory:false
 ```
 If you occasionally "lose" your files, or just want to quickly continue a download that was aborted before, this flag might help you.
-If you set it to *true* Librarian will compare the newest (stored) manifest with the files already present in your library and download whatever's missing.
+If you set it to *true*, Librarian will compare the newest (stored) manifest with the files already present in your library and download whatever's missing.
-This process is affected by `checkJarFiles`!
+This process is affected by `checkJarFiles` (and with it also `validateJarFiles`)!

 ---